DipenRana/ShopEasy-server/README.md

 Run the shopeasy - server application before opening the android application in the mobile.

-To start the server, run the following java file. shopEasy-server > src > start.java
+To start the server, run the following java file.

+ShopEasy-server > src > start.java

 You also need to set up the database for the application to run successfully.